Iceland Gull Larus glaucoides

 The nominate race of Iceland Gull, which breeds in Greenland, is replaced by the race kumleini from Baffin Island to NW Quebec.
 Colloquially known as Kumlein's Gull, this race differs from the nominate race principally in displaying grey markings, of varying shade and prominence, on p6 to p10.
 There have been 11 or 12 * individuals of this form in the West Midlands region, of which one in 2008 visited both Worcs and Warks while one in 2009 visited all four counties.
-Thus, between 1980 and 2011, four have visited Staffordshire, five or six * Worcestershire, two Warwickshire, and three the West Midlands County.
+Thus, between 1980 and 2013, four have visited Staffordshire, five or six * Worcestershire, three Warwickshire, and three the West Midlands County.

 Westport Lake, Staffs, first-winter, December 30th 1979 - January 12th 1980.

 Westwood Pool, Worcs, adult, March 1st 2003.

 Westwood Pool , Worcs, second-winter, November 27th - December 1st 2005; also Throckmorton Tip on November 28th and Hartlebury Tip on November 30th.